-The Religious Land Use and Institutionalized Persons Act, commonly known by its acronym RLUIPA, is a federal law requiring local governments, when implementing and enforcing land use regulations, to do so without burdening the exercise of religion by religious institutions and to treat them in the same manner as nonreligious institutions.
-When a local government denies or conditions an application to build a house of worship or to expand a building to accommodate religious practice, the religious institution often sues under RLUIPA, claiming discrimination by the local government.
-Robinson+Cole’s Land Use Group is a national leader in defending RLUIPA claims.
+Known as RLUIPA, the Religious Land Use and Institutionalized Persons Act is a federal law requiring local governments to implement and enforce land use regulations without burdening the exercise of religion by religious institutions and individuals—and to treat them in the same manner as nonreligious institutions.
+When a local government denies or conditions an application to build a house of worship, or to expand a building to accommodate religious practice, the religious institution often sues under RLUIPA, claiming discrimination by the local government.

 Our Services